Source code for colour.io.luts.lut

 other

-Object to test whether it is not equal to the *LUT*.
+Object to test for inequality with the *LUT*.

 Returns